 Please read below to determine if you are eligible to apply.
 Current or former students may also use the Pre-Advisement Plan on myRichland to review unmet prerequisites.
-Questions may be directed to an advisor in the Student Success Center or the Surgical Technology Program Director.
+Questions may be directed to a Student Success Coach in the Student Success Center or the Surgical Technology Program Director.

 Prerequisites and Admission Criteria

 The following describes the criteria applicants must meet in order to apply to the Surgical Technology Program:

 - Meet eligibility requirements for admission to the college

 - Completion of SURGT 110, ENGL 101, PSYCH 110, HLTH 140 with a “C” or better

 The Surgical Technology Program follows the Health Profession selective admissions process.
 Students use the online Pre-Advisement Plan on myRichland to submit an application during the designated application period.
 Students must check their email to verify completion of the application.
 Students who cannot access the online pre-advisement plan should notify the Assistant to the Dean of Health Professions at 875.7211 ext.
 6753.